babakahmadiabpardeh/agentic_rag/README.md

 -   `CHUNK_SIZE`: The size of the chunks to split the documents into.
 Defaults to `1000`.
 -   `CHUNK_OVERLAP`: The overlap between chunks.
 Defaults to `200`.
 -   `RETRIEVER_K`: The number of documents to retrieve from the vector store.
 Defaults to `4`.
 -   `SYSTEM_PROMPT`: The system prompt for the conversational RAG chain.
+You can use multi-line values by enclosing the prompt in quotes.
 -   `RETRIEVER_PROMPT`: The prompt for the history-aware retriever.
+You can use multi-line values by enclosing the prompt in quotes.

 ## How to Use the App